learning-zone/java-basics/java-multiple-choice-questions-answers.md

 D. int num1 = 0, num2 = 0;
 ```
 A. double num1, int num2 = 0;

-Explanation: A. Option A does not compile because Java does not allow declaring different types as
-part of the same declaration.
 ```
+**Explanation**: A. Option A does not compile because Java does not allow declaring different types as part of the same declaration.

 #### Q. What is the output of the following?
 public static void main(String... args) {
    String chair, table = "metal";